Aluminium Patio Furniture is fast becoming the UK's most popular metal used in the construction of outdoor furniture, and for many a good reason.

 If surface is a little more grubby, you can also wash with just washing up liquid and warm water, to which you can add a little mild household acid such as lemon juice or vinegar and this will help to soften any bird droppings or tree sap.

 The above method will also work on powder coated and uncoated aluminium.

 However, if you have uncoated furniture, most water is slightly alkaline, so please do not add or use any cleaning products that contain ammonia, TSP or any soda as this can encourage further oxidise the metal.

 Wash as needed during the summer; and always wash at end of summer before you store for winter.

-There are also a variety of commercial cleaners used for aluminium surfaces on boats and automobiles which may help clean extremely dirty aluminium garden furniture.
-Do not use commercial cleaners on anodized aluminum.
-A coat of car wax, baby oil, or a silicon spray will also help to further protect the aluminium from corrosion and pitting.
+There are also a variety of commercial cleaners used for aluminium surfaces on boats and automobiles which may help clean extremely dirty unpainted/coated aluminium garden furniture, but do not use commercial cleaners on any anodized aluminium.

 Prevention is better than the cure

-Once clean and dry, it is a good idea to further protect the surface with a little car wax or baby oil.
-This will give you back that like new shine or gloss.
-Just a little bit on a dry cloth and polish it in.
+For me, once our furniture is clean and dry, I will always further protect the surface with a little carnuba car wax. lt gives you back that like new shine and lustre and helps the rain and dirt to better run off.
+Just a little bit on a dry cloth and work it in.